dsyou/FoodOrderSystem/README.md

 - Lunch consists of the main course and dessert
 - When ordering a drink, the customer can additionally ask for ice cubes or/and lemon

+**Aditional feauteres**
+- It's possible to mix order items via one transaction
+- It's possible to order itmes with specific quantity (from 1 to 998)
+- It's possible to show/forgot current order and continue work with the new one

 **IMPORTANT!** The solution is extendable it is possible to add new postion( new cuisines/dishes) into application by editing Excel Workbook.
 This project supports only XSSF format